ripscreates/buildspace-nft-game-starter/README.md

 # buildspace NFT Game Project

+Super cool fun project by _buildspace_
+I remixed into a Rap Battle meme parody NFT game Learned a lot about Solidity and React.js

+files have been updated to reflect changes i made for my project.

 ### **Welcome 👋**
 To get started with this course, clone this repo and follow these commands: